leo paz

 The Prompt Governor

 A governance layer for AI prompting that makes "vibes-based" prompts illegal.
+This is the core system.
+The artifacts below are extracted control surfaces or applied examples.

 What this shows: How I think about guardrails, accountability, and making AI workflows auditable.